unoplatform/uno/doc/articles/platform-specific-csharp.md

 There are two ways to restrict code or XAML markup to be used only on a specific platform:

-* Use [conditionals](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/preprocessor-directives/preprocessor-if) within a shared file
+* Use [conditionals](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/preprocessor-directives/preprocessor-if) in a source file
 * Place the code in a separate file which is only included in the desired platform.

 The structure of an Uno app created with the default Visual Studio template is [explained in more detail here](uno-app-solution-structure.md).

  ## `#if` conditionals

  The most basic means of authoring platform-specific code is to use `#if` conditionals: